George Washington Lambert

-George Washington Thomas Lambert (13 September 1873 - 29 May 1930) was an Australian artist, known principally for portrait painting and as a war artist during the First World War.
+George Washington Thomas Lambert (13 September 1873 - 29 May 1930) was an Australian artist, known principally for portrait painting and for being a war artist during the First World War.

 Early life

 Lambert was born in St Petersburg, Russia, the posthumous son of George Washington Lambert (1833 – 25 July 1873, in London) of Baltimore, Maryland.
 The younger Lambert's mother was Annie Matilda, née Firth, an Englishwoman.
-Mother and son soon moved to Württemberg, Germany, to be with Lambert's maternal grandfather.
-Lambert was educated at Kingston College, Yeovil, Somerset.
-The family, consisting of Lambert, his mother and three sisters, decided to emigrate to Australia.
-They arrived in Sydney aboard the Bengal on 20 January 1887.
+Mother and son moved to Württemberg, Germany, to be with Lambert's maternal grandfather.
+Lambert attended Kingston College, Yeovil, Somerset.
+Lambert, his mother, and sister, moved to Australia, arriving in Sydney aboard the Bengal on 20 January 1887.